Conservation and restoration of paintings: Inherent chemical degradations / Materials obsolescence and incompatibility

+Mold

 Relative humidity and temperature

 Too low or too high relative humidity (RH) as well as rapid changes in relative humidity can be damaging to paintings.
 According to the Canadian Conservation Institute, there are four types of incorrect relative humidity: dampness over 75% RH, RH above or below a critical value for that object, RH above 0%, and RH fluctuations.
-"Generally accepted temperature and relative humidity standards for most museum objects and artifacts are 65°-70° F (18°-21° C) at 47%-55% RH."
+"Generally accepted temperature and relative humidity standards for most museum objects and artifacts are 65°–70°F (18°–21°C) at 47%–55% RH."
 The best method of controlling the environment is by using a centralized climate control or HVAC system where incoming air is washed, cleaned, heated, or cooled, adjusted to specific conditions, and then injected into the storage space.
 An appropriate alternative is a localized climate control system where air conditioners cool the air and absorb some of its moisture while filtering out gross particles.
 They do not condition the air, nor do they filter air pollutants.